kevinwshin/French-House-Manual/README.md

 ### House Discretionary Funds
 Each month funds are given to the house $120 per person, of which 12.5% is meant to be used for discretionary purchases or put towards savings.
 Any small purchase or house purchase which causes the house to exceed our monthly discretionary fund budget requires a 2/3 vote of quorum.

-At the last meeting of every month the treasurer should give a detailed account of spending for the month as well as let the house know what the discretionary funds budge for the next month will be.
+At the last meeting of every month the Treasurer should give a detailed account of spending for the month as well as let the house know what the discretionary funds budge for the next month will be.

 ### Small Purchases
 If a house member would like to make a small purchase for the betterment of the house, they need two officers to approve said purchase, one of which must be the Treasurer.